BroadcomMFD/broadcom-product-scripts/endevor/Field-Developed-Programs/SonarQube-interface-to-Endevor/README.md

 Processing logic is primarily found in REXX, JCL and Python members.
 The Python member orchestrates the SonarQube activity.
 File transmissions are performed using XCOM, in these examples, but they easily be swapped out for members that use your transmission tool.

 Some supporting items are not found in this folder, since they are utilities, or already contribute to other solutions.
 They can be found in other locations of this GitHub, including:

 **[@SITE.rex](https://github.com/BroadcomMFD/broadcom-product-scripts/blob/main/endevor/Field-Developed-Programs/Package-Automation/%40site.rex)** the member to be renamed with an "@" and your lpar name.
 Its content has Lpar-specific details, allowing other software items to be void of details, and able to run anywhere unchanged.
-See the description for **[@siteMult.rex](https://github.com/BroadcomMFD/broadcom-product-scripts/tree/main/endevor/Shipments-for-Multiple-Destinations%20(zowe))**
+See the description for **[@siteMult.rex](https://github.com/BroadcomMFD/broadcom-product-scripts/tree/main/endevor/Shipments-for-Multiple-Destinations%2-0(zowe))**

+It is within this renamed member where values must be given for:

+  - **MySENULibrary** - the Endevor Skeleton (CSIQSENU) library name

+  - **MySEN2Library** - a Secondary Skeleton library where XCOM* or SSH* members are found

+  - **MyCLS0Library** - the Endevor Clist/REXX (CSIQCLS0) library

+  - **MyCLS2Library** - a Secondary Clist/REXX where REXX components of this solution can be found

 **[BUMPJOB.rex](https://github.com/BroadcomMFD/broadcom-product-scripts/blob/main/endevor/Field-Developed-Programs/Processor-Tools-and-Processor-Snippets/BUMPJOB.rex )** for bumping an existing jobname to render a new job name